thephpleague/uri-src/docs/components/7.0/api.md

 Common API
 =======

-The League URI components provides at the same time a unified way to access all URI components while exposing more specific methods to regularly used components like URI queries, URI domains and URI paths.
+The League URI components provide at the same time a unified way to access all URI components while exposing more specific methods to regularly used components like URI queries, URI domains and URI paths.